otuoma/koha_tools/README.md

 # KOHA Tools on Codeigniter
-Strange as it may seem, but this tool helps you upload branches in bulk.
+Strange as it may seem, but this tool helps you upload branches in bulk using csv files.
 If you need to create very many branches on koha and do not want to do it manually, this tool helps you upload a csv file to add them in bulk.
 ## Installation